ceskyDJ/NetherWater/README.md

 This is a fork of [KlutzyBubbles/NetherWater](https://github.com/KlutzyBubbles/NetherWater) repository.

 ## Dependencies
+- [WorldEdit](https://enginehub.org/worldedit/) (optional) - if you use WorldEdit, world changes are linked to this plugin (creating or deleting water blocks)
 - [WorldGuard](https://enginehub.org/worldguard/) (optional) - if you need to integrate its protection system
 - [BKCommonLib](https://www.spigotmc.org/resources/bkcommonlib.39590/) (optional) - for modifying mobs' behaviour